Difference Between HRM and HRD

 What is HRM?

 HRM stands for human resource management.
-It is a management department whose responsibility is to ensure that a particular organisation’s employees give their best to achieve the results.
+It is a management department responsible for ensuring that a particular organisation’s employees give their best to achieve the results.

 It works to make sure an employee’s work performance is maximised.
-HR or human resources are generally responsible for managing various tasks for the employees such as their recruitment, training, implementation, reward and pay management, etc.
+HR or human resources are responsible for managing various employee tasks, such as recruitment, training, implementation, reward and pay management, etc.

-Human beings are responsible for the production and development of all the new things in this world, and so it is vital to make sure they are doing it with full dedication.
+Human beings are responsible for the production and development of all the new things in this world, so it is vital to ensure they do it with full dedication.
 This management is in the hands of HRM.

 The human resource development field started in the 18th century by Robert Owen and Charles Babbage, who believed that the employees’ well-being leads to excellent work.
-To make a career in HRM, one has to study the program of human resources.
+To make a career in HRM, one must study the human resources program.

 This program is provided by various business colleges worldwide.
-The first-ever college to provide thus program is the school of industrial and labour relations at Cornell University.
+The first-ever college to provide this program is the School of Industrial and labour relations at Cornell University.

-Human resource management includes many fields and many people who work in different these fields such as chief human resource officer, director, recruiter etc.
+Human resource management includes many fields and people who work in different these fields, such as chief human resource officers, directors, recruiters etc.

 hrm